gvanastasov/example-tailwind/README.md

 # Example-Tailwind

 This repository is a demo of the capabilities of Tailwind CSS, a popular utility-first CSS framework.
 It includes an Express.js server that serves a dummy page and configuration files for Tailwind CSS and PostCSS.
 Remark, no JS is used, therefore the demo site works with limited functionality.
+Remark, this is not suppose to have a finished look, but rather a simple showcase.
+Mobile devices are not taken into considiration, since this is far from any production grade and merely an example to run and play around with.

 ## Features